jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

   # Exceptions seen

-the terminal_ shows all tests are passing.
+the terminal_ is your friend and shows all tests are passing.

 ----